[Mid to late 1990’s]

 In these two bouts, Marilyn’s Red Cell Production completely ceased for 7 to 10 days.
 Dropping her Red Blood Counts to alarmingly low levels (Severely Anemic) in a very short time span.
 Resulting in paramedics at the house, ambulance transport to hospital emergency room, lengthy ICU hospital stays, blood transfusions, endless testing, and lengthy follow-up.

 Marilyn agreed to take the series of IV Infusions of Rituxan.
 Though some commonly refer to Rituxan as Chemotherapy, it is actually a type of Antibody Therapy.
+More specifically, Monoclonal Antibodies.
+An infused therapy of multiple doses spread over weeks.
 It does not come without risks.
 The “black box” warning the drug company has to publish, is a scary thing to read, when making the decision to put that in your body.

 We do note here that through the years some CAD contacts have reported that Rituxan does benefit them.
 Like many things concerning CAD, nothing seems consistent from patient to patient.
 There are always two sides to any story.
 A decision to use any from of treatment ultimately falls to the patient, or legal care giver.